 Noel is in demand as a peer reviewer and mentor on many groundwater assessments and modeling studies, particularly coal mine assessments.

-Dr Damian Merrick is a software developer, computer scientist and information technology professional with 15 years' experience.
+Dr Damian Merrick is a software developer, computer scientist and information technology professional with over 15 years' experience.
 Throughout his career, he has developed technological solutions to complex problems across a wide range of application domains: groundwater and surface water modeling, geographical information systems, information visualization, transportation, defense and marketing.

 For several years, he created algorithms and data structures to solve academic research problems in the fields of computational geometry, automated graph drawing and information visualization.
 In 2008, he returned to industry to indulge his passion for hands-on software development, working as a software engineer and subsequently development team leader at XP Solutions, a major developer and vendor of surface water modeling software.